sanjibsinha/beginning-tensorflow-with-python/README.md

-# Beginning TensorFlow with Python is a Book for absolute beginners who have bot coded before.
+# Beginning TensorFlow with Python is a Book for absolute beginners who have not coded before.

 ## I share my learning experience on Flutter, Dart, and Algorithm in - [https://sanjibsinha.com](https://sanjibsinha.com)